 Pet Passport & Quarantine for Your Dog, Cat or Other Animal

-Click the arrow next to the GO button for live animal regulations for over 240 countries!
+Click the arrow next to the GO button for pet passport info for over 220 countries!

 More Information on Pet Passports

 Be prepared on travel day!
-Have your pet's passport ready for the airlines.
-Know your destination country's import regulations before you fly or drive!Instructions & Forms
+Have your pet's passport ready for the airlines and know airline pet policies before you check-in!

 Pet Travel Blog

 Understanding the New DOT Rule on Emotional Support Animals

 Traveling with a Domesticated Wild Animal

 Safe and Easy Pet Travel During COVID Pandemic